OBESITY & DISABILITY – SOCIAL SECURITY RULING 19-2P

 - Request review of an Appeals Council denial in Federal Court

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
+If you file your application for benefits on Social Security’s website, then you have 6 months to complete it.
 However, if you have a medical condition that automatically wins SSD benefits, you should not wait to finish your application.
 Once you submit your application online, the SSA sends you a summary of your application in the mail.
 You must sign the summary and mail it back.
 Otherwise, they will not process your application.

 THE LEGAL EXPERIENCE YOU NEED TO WIN BENEFITS

 We are one of the best Social Security law firms in the country.
 For example, we are one of the best Social Security law firms in Las Vegas, Nevada.
-Our attorneys are also members of the National Organization of Social Security Claimant’s Representatives.

 In order to fight the SSA’s denials, you need a lawyer with experience.
 For example, Dianna Cannon has been helping people seeking benefits for over thirty years.
 Likewise, Brett Bunkall and Andria Summers have many years of legal experience.
 If you would like to learn about the lawyers at our law firm, then review our About Us page.